 NepSort brings you a top 10 places list where you should visit once in your life.
-These lists are prepared on the basis of visitor’s reviews and their exceptional identity.
+These lists are prepared based on visitor’s reviews and their unique identity.

 Top 10 Places You Should Visit Once in Your Life

 10) Mendenhall Ice Caves, Alaska

 The magic of the Mendenhall ice cave is that you can experience every stage of the water cycle at once.
 There you can see water runs over rocks under blue ceilings inside a partially hollow glacier.

 The cave was first discovered in 1991, then lost, then found again before it was first explored in 2009.
 The cave was hidden under the mountains in central Vietnam for millions of years until 1991 when a local farmer discovered it and took shelter of the head during a storm.